michael0401/npm_publish/README.md

 4. Go to https://npmjs.org and search to check if the module is published successfully.

 ###HOW TO DELETE?
-After you succesfully published your module, you can also delete it from [npm](#https://npmjs.org).
+After you succesfully publish your module, you can also delete it from [npm](#https://npmjs.org).

 * To delete the entire module( all versions), type in commands: